 Under the Animal Health Act a dog must wear the correct identity when in a public place.

-The correct identity must show the owner's name and address.
+The correct identity must show the owner's name and address (optional - mobile phone number).
 Failure to comply could result in a fine of up to £5000.